ARM-software/abi-aa/aapcs64/aapcs64.rst

      void func(T arg)

-  would require that arg be passed as a value in a register (or set of registers) according to the rules in `Parameter Passing`_, then the result is returned in the same registers as would be used for such an argument.
+  would require that arg be passed as a value in a register (or set of registers) according to the rules in `Parameter passing`_, then the result is returned in the same registers as would be used for such an argument.

 - Otherwise, the caller shall reserve a block of memory of sufficient size and alignment to hold the result.
 The address of the memory block shall be passed as an additional argument to the function in x8.
 The callee may modify the result memory block at any point during the execution of the subroutine (there is no requirement for the callee to preserve the value stored in x8).